AK2042/Document_Analyzer_Base/README.md

 ```
 document-analyzer/
-├── app/
+├── Document_Analyzer.py           # Main application logic
-│   ├── Document_Analyzer.py       # Main application logic
+├── ocr.py                         # OCR helper functions
-│   ├── ocr.py                    # OCR helper functions
+├── .env                           # API keys
-├──.env
+├── Dockerfile                     # For containerized deployment
 ├── requirements.txt               # Python dependencies
-└── README.md                   # This file(You are here)
+└── README.md                      # This file
 ```

 ---

 ## Notes

-* OCR is only triggered if the initial PDF text extraction fails or returns insufficient text.
+* OCR is triggered only if the PDF contains no extractable text.
-* Tesseract must be installed with the correct language data files.
+* Tesseract OCR is pre-installed in the Docker image with `eng.traineddata`.
-* No files are permanently stored on disk; processing is done in-memory.
+* No user data is stored on disk — everything is processed in-memory.
-* Make sure your API keys have appropriate permissions and quota.
+* Make sure your API keys are valid and have quota.
-* The tesseract has been set to locate the language data in the `tessdata` folder.
+* Use the **Reset** button in the UI to start fresh with a new document.

 ---